Reasons to go

 Price for double occupancy including breakfast is $250 USD per person/night

-West Winds Campground is the first official campground in the park.
-The gently rolling lawns of West Winds are also a favourite for local guanaco herds, which spend hot days near the creek or under the shade of tall poplar trees.
-Located two kilometres from the park headquarters, the campground is car-accessible via a gravel road or a 30 minute walk on the trail from headquarters.
+West Winds - The gently rolling lawns here aren't just popular with campers, they're also a favourite for local guanaco herds, which spend hot days near the creek or under the shade of tall poplar trees.
+Located 2km from the park headquarters, the campground is car-accessible via a gravel road or a 30-minute walk on the trail from headquarters.

-Cochrane, Aysen is the closest town to Patagonia Park, and lies thirty minutes south on the Carretera Austral road.
+Cochrane is the closest town to Patagonia Park, and lies thirty minutes south on the Carretera Austral road.
 If you choose to stay outside of the park, Cochrane offers plenty of places to sleep and eat.
-Other nearby areas include Puerto Tranquilo, Caleta Tortel and Villa O'Higgins.
+Other nearby areas include Puerto Rio Tranquilo, Caleta Tortel and Villa O'Higgins.